-Moreover, tying merger approval to a commitment to take socially beneficial actions creates the wrong incentives.
-It encourages companies to save such actions if they expect that one day they may have a merger under review - witness reports indicating that Comcast's Internet Essentials program was launched when it could be useful to secure approval of the Comcast/NBCUniversal deal, 120 and that Comcast has announced plans to augment the program as it looks to secure approval of the Comcast/TWC deal.
-121
+actions in reserve if they expect that one day they may have a merger under review - witness reports indicating that Comcast's Internet Essentials program was launched when it could be useful to secure approval of the Comcast/NBCUniversal deal, 117 and that Comcast has announced plans to augment the program as it looks to secure approval of the Comcast/TWC deal.
+118

-Comcast's promise to do great things for society in wielding its increased power is no substitute for competition.
-Competition ensures that, in the words of Supreme Court Justice William Douglas, "the fortunes of the people will not be dependent on the whim or caprice, the political prejudices, the emotional stability of a few self-appointed
+Comcast's promise to better serve the underserved as it wields its increased power is no substitute for competition.
+Competition ensures that, in the words of Supreme Court Justice William Douglas, "the fortunes of the people will not be dependent on the whim or caprice, the political prejudices, the emotional stability of a few self-appointed men.
+The fact that they are not vicious men but respectable and social minded is irrelevant."